NEC in Premature Babies: Symptoms, Risks & Formula Claims

 Similac is produced by Abbott Laboratories and Enfamil is produced by Mead Johnson, now part of Reckitt.
 Both offer cow's milk based formulas and fortifiers that are often used in hospitals, NICUs, and at home when breast milk is not available or needs to be supplemented.

-These brands have also faced separate open class action settlements in the past over serving size and false advertising issues, including in the Similac baby formula false advertising settlement and the Enfamil serving size class action settlement.
+These brands have also faced separate class action settlements in the past over serving size and false advertising issues, including the Similac baby formula false advertising settlement and the Enfamil serving size class action settlement.

 Who may qualify for an Enfamil or Similac NEC lawsuit